Yosemite Falls: The Ahwahneechee Legend

 The main village of the native people of Yosemite Valley, the Ahwahneechee, was located at the base of the falls.

 The Ahwahneechee people called the waterfall "Cholock" ("the fall") and believed that the plunge pool at its base was inhabited by the spirits of several witches, called the Poloti.
 An Ahwaneechee folktale describes a woman going to fetch a pail of water from the pool, and drawing it out full of snakes.
 Later that night, after the woman had trespassed into their territory, the spirits caused the woman's house to be sucked into the pool by a powerful wind, taking the woman and her newborn baby with it.

 Hiking

 Several trails are available to hikers.
-The most challenging hiking trail leading to the top is about 6 miles long and takes about two to four hours to climb, depending on a person's experience and preparedness.
+The most challenging hiking trail leading to the top is about 3.6 miles long and takes about two to four hours to climb, depending on a person's experience and preparedness.
 The most popular and easily accessible trail begins at the bridge near the bottom of the lower fall.

-Park rangers treat visitors to complementary lectures about the Yosemite Valley and Yosemite falls including descriptions of various hiking trails.
-Park rangers also provide assistance to visitors and give explanations about safety measures and regulations.
+Park naturalists treat visitors to complementary lectures about the Yosemite Valley and Yosemite falls including descriptions of various hiking trails.
+Park naturalists also provide assistance to visitors and give explanations about safety measures and regulations.